dreadflopp/dreads_modlist_patches/README.md

     - If there are multiple copies of any of the files, use the one with the earliest timestamp.
 4. Drag and drop the renamed files from the xEdit Backups folder to the Data directory and choose to overwrite/replace, if asked.
 5. Close the explorer windows.
-Drag and drop the new Cleaned Vanilla Masters mod listing in the left pane directly below DLC: Dragonborn.esm.
+6. Drag and drop the new Cleaned Vanilla Masters mod listing in the left pane directly below DLC: Dragonborn.esm.
-    - The xEdit mod listing can be placed anywhere.

 ````
 Any time Bethesda updates these master files, users should complete this cleaning process again.
 This ensures users have any fixes Bethesda may have included within their updates.
 ````
+At this point, the Bethesda masters should be cleaned and the mod list order should reflect:
+1. DLC: Dawnguard.esm
+2. DLC: HearthFires.esm
+3. DLC: Dragonborn.esm
+4. Cleaned Vanilla Masters
+    - The xEdit Output mod listing can be placed anywhere.

 # The mod list
 It is now time to install the mods.
 - Mods should be installed in the order that they are listed.